Sir-CussFreq/Dehashed_Parser/README.md

 - Renames conflicting `id` fields to `json_id` to avoid conflicts with the primary key
 - Provides options to create new tables with timestamps or drop existing tables
 - Supports filtering of data by a specific key
+- Generates a `user:pass` file for records with cleartext passwords

 ## Prerequisites